risentveber/wallet-api/README.md

 ## Business assumptions

 - All IDs here are uuid4.
+- Service support multiple currencies each one with precision specified in DB.
 - Term transfer suits better than payment.
 - No functionality for deposit/withdraw - just inner transfer.
 - Each transfer consist of one(deposit/withdraw) or two(inner) parts that